Languages

 Learning a foreign language provides an opening to other cultures, fosters children´s curiosity and deepens their understanding of the world.
 All children regardless of their background and ability are encouraged to develop their full potential in Spanish.

 Our MFL curriculum is designed to develop not only our children’s language skills, but also their love of learning a language.
 It progressively develops language skills across Key Stage Two.
 This allows the children to acquire new language then use and apply it in a range of different scenarios and topics.
 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
-As their confidence and skill grows, children record their work through pictures, captions and sentences.
+As their confidence and skills grow, children record their work through pictures, captions and sentences.

 Lessons are sequenced so that prior learning is considered and opportunities for revision of language and grammatical concepts are built into lessons.
 Lessons help children to build on prior knowledge alongside the introduction of new skills.